 Professor Tazeeb Rajwani

-Tazeeb Rajwani is Professor of International Business and Strategy at Essex Business School.
+Tazeeb Rajwani is a Professor of International Business and Strategy.

 He has held senior management positions at KPMG and was previously Executive MBA Director at Cranfield School of Management.
 Professor Rajwani has held visiting faculty positions across the globe, including the likes of University of Warwick, London Business School and HULT International Business School.

 Viren Lall is Managing Director of ChangeSchool, an international executive education company specialising in strategy, innovation and change.

 A business innovation and transformation specialist, he has twenty four years of experience in multinationals such as BT, Adobe Systems, Dell Corporation and UNIDO.
 His business transformation hothouses were voted the best in BT’s corporate memory.
 In executive education, he has worked with leadership teams in UBS Vodafone and Lloyd’s of London to name a few, and regularly teaches at the Indian School of Business.